Jeff Glover

 Jeff Glover (born April 15, 1983) is an American submission wrestler and Brazilian Jiu-Jitsu black belt.
 He is known for his competitive achievements in both gi and no-gi competition.

 Career

 Glover has competed in numerous exhibition matches, including at the inaugural World Jiu-Jitsu Expo where he scored a win over 7-time World black belt champion Caio Terra.
 Glover also holds a notable submission win over 6-time black belt World champion Robson Moura at the 2011 ADCC Submission Wrestling World Championship.

 Glover is known for his particularly playful and unorthodox style of grappling.
 After their super-fight in 2012, Chris Haueter said of Glover’s grappling style – “It’s like grappling a monkey or a cat.
 He never loses balance.”

 In 2014, Glover was a color commentator for Metamoris III and IV.
 At Metamoris IV he and Baret Yoshida were surprise competitors in the much-hyped "secret match", that ended in a draw.

+Competition return

+After spending 7 years retired from competition, Glover returned to face Urijah Faber in a Combat Jiu-Jitsu match at A1 Combat 21 on May 25, 2024.
+He was submitted via a rear naked choke.